Sickle cell anaemia can cause a wide range of symptoms, although not everyone with the condition will experience all of the symptoms.

 - long bones in the legs and arms

-Symptoms can be severe and episodes can last from a few minutes to several weeks with an average duration of around five to seven days.
+The pain can be severe and episodes can last from a few minutes to several weeks, with an average duration of around five to seven days.

-Children may experience from one or two episodes to 14 episodes a year .
+Children may experience one or two, or as many as 14, episodes a year.

-A sickle cell crisis can often occur for no apparent reason, though there are certain triggers, such as:
+A sickle cell crisis can often occur for no apparent reason, but there are often certain triggers such as:

-- sudden changes in body temperature; either the result of an infection causing a high temperature or a change in the outside environment
+- sudden changes in body temperature which can either be from an infection or a change in the outside environment

-- the body suddenly becoming short of oxygen as a result of exercise, sudden exertion or stress
+- a sudden shortage of oxygen as a result of exercise, sudden exertion or stress

-In older children and adults with sickle cell anaemia, potential triggers include:
+Potential triggers in older children and adults with sickle cell anaemia include:

-- illegal drugs such as cocaine and cannabis
+- illegal drugs, such as cannabis and cocaine

-It is important to try and learn what triggers set off an episode so they can be avoided.
+It's important to learn what triggers a painful episode so that they can be avoided.

-Anaemia, where the amount of haemoglobin in the blood is lower than normal or there are less red blood cells) is a common symptom of sickle cell anaemia.
-The abnormal cells have a shorter life-span and are not replaced quickly enough.
+Anaemia, where the amount of haemoglobin in the blood is lower than normal or there are less red blood cells than normal, is a common symptom of sickle cell anaemia.
+The abnormal cells have a shorter lifespan and aren't replaced quickly enough.

-- fatigue (feeling tired all the time and having a general lack of energy)
+- fatigue – extreme tiredness and a general lack of energy

 - palpitations (irregular heartbeat)

-Your child’s body is usually able to compensate for the lack of red blood cells by an increase in heartbeat, although symptoms of fatigue may persist.
+Children are often able to compensate for the lack of red blood cells by an increase in heartbeat, although symptoms of fatigue may persist.
 This can make it difficult to participate in physical activities such as sport.

-A more serious type of anaemia, known as aplastic crisis, can occur if your child develops a type of common childhood infection called slapped cheek syndrome (also known as parvovirus B19).
+A more serious type of anaemia called aplastic crisis can occur if your child develops a common childhood infection known as slapped cheek syndrome or parvovirus B19.

-The combination of infection and pre-existing anaemia can lead to a sharp and sudden drop in the number of red blood cells inside your child’s body.
+The combination of infection and pre-existing anaemia can cause a sharp and sudden drop in the number of red blood cells inside your child’s body.

 Symptoms of an aplastic crisis include: